rdwrome/261sp23/1Scratch/README.md

 - Think like a computer, be literal!
 Algorithmic thinking!

 ### Simon Says Pseudocode
-<br>Imagine we are each a machine.
-Give us precise instructions for a simple dance using one function, one condition, and one loop.</br>
+- Imagine we are each a machine.
+- Give us precise instructions for a simple dance using one function, one condition, and one loop.

 ## While you Code